jun-inoue/phyloBARCODER/README.md

 Date | Version | Revision
 --- | --- | ---
-11 May 2025 | Version 1.0.6 | The use of blastdbcmd has been discontinued.
+11 May 2025 | Version 1.0.6 | The use of blastdbcmd has been discontinued, and the option "(4) Primer Region – range: 5'/3' flanking sequence lengths" is no longer available.
 Sequences are now retrieved from BLAST hit results.
 4 Jun.
 2024 | Version 1.0 | Published in Inoue et al (2024).

 <br />